oskariorg/rpc-client/README.md

 	<iframe src="http://www.mydomain.com/idofpublishedmap"></iframe>
 ```

-2. Add an id to the iframe-element and add it to your page with a script to load the rpc-client.js and to initialize the connection:
+### 2) Add an id to the iframe-element and add it to your page with a script to load the rpc-client.js and to initialize the connection:

+* rpc-client.min.js can be found in the dist-folder in this repository

 ```html
 	<iframe id="map" src="http://www.mydomain.com/idofpublishedmap"></iframe>